Epilobium: Description

-Epilobiums are mostly herbaceous plants, either annual or perennial; a few are subshrubs.
+Epilobium are mostly herbaceous plants, either annual or perennial; a few are subshrubs.
 The leaves are opposite or rarely whorled, simple and ovate to lanceolate in shape.
 The flowers are actinomorphic (radially symmetrical) with four petals that may be notched.
 These are usually smallish and pink in most species, but red, orange or yellow in a few.
 The fruit is a slender cylindrical capsule containing numerous seeds embedded in fine, soft silky fluff which disperses the seeds very effectively in the wind.